 There are two reasons why you may want to replace the default WordPress search to Google Custom Search Engine in GeneratePress Theme.

-• You want to improve the search experience by displaying highly relevant results.
+- You want to improve the search experience by displaying highly relevant results.

 Steps for adding Google Custom Search

-• Add a new page with Title “Search Results” and permalink “search” in your WordPress.
+- Add a new page with Title “Search Results” and permalink “search” in your WordPress.

-• Noindex Search Results page following instructions from your SEO plugin.
+- Noindex Search Results page following instructions from your SEO plugin.

-• add below CSE code in the Text mode to display Search box and results.
+- add below CSE code in the Text mode to display Search box and results.

 <gcse:search enablehistory="false"></gcse:search>

-Adding new Google Custom Search Engine
+- Add a new Search Engine

-• Provide the URL of site in the wildcard format to display it in the Search results
+- Provide the URL of site in the wildcard format to display it in the Search results

-• Take care of www or non-www as per your canonical 😉
+- Take care of www or non-www as per your canonical 😉

-• Congratulations!
+- Congratulations!
 You’ve successfully created your Custom search engine.

-• Go to Control Panel
+- Go to Control Panel

-• Go to “Look and Feel
+- Go to “Look and Feel”

-• Select Two Pages layout
+- Select Two Pages layout

-• 💾 Save & Get code
+- 💾 Save & Get code

 Configure Search URL Parameters

-• In Search Results Details, set Search Results page URL and Query parameter.
+- In Search Results Details, set Search Results page URL and Query parameter.

-• Click Save & Get Code button.
+- Click Save & Get Code button.
 You will see Search Results code.
 Ignore the Div part, we have already added in first step.
 Just copy the JavaScript.
 We are going to use it with Hook.

 Setup code inside WordPress